-As of December 31, 2019 and 2018, related party notes consisted of notes payable issued to certain directors of the Company, family members of an officer of the Company, and the Tuxis Trust (the "Trust").
+As of December 31, 2019, related party notes consisted of notes payable issued to certain directors of the Company, family members of an officer of the Company, and the Tuxis Trust (the "Trust").
 A former director and principal stockholder of the Company (the "Director/Principal Stockholder") serves as a trustee of the Trust, which was established for the benefit of his immediate family.
+As of December 31, 2020, there were no related party notes outstanding.